hd2zm/hd2zm.github.io/_project/Music-Genre-Predictor.md

 With so many songs overlapping various genres, I wondered if there is a way to predict the primary genre of a song.
 Can I predict whether the primary genre is Rock, Hip-Hop, or Electronic?

-This was more of a fun project and has little business applications.
+This was more of a fun project.
 But what drove me to this project was the usage of music data from Spotify/Echonest.
 In addition, I wanted to learn more about creating a multi-classifier model, which could serve as a baseline for predicting non-binary categories in business.

 ## Project Overview